 - Money from family – Many banks have specific children’s accounts, usually with a higher rate of interest, for investing gifts from family members.
 Interest can be earned tax free where your child is not using their personal allowance.
 However, if £100 or more of income is produced from capital gifted by a parent, then that income is assessable on the parent and not the child.

 - Shares – Can be held on behalf of children, either in trust (below) or directly.
-Dividends of up to £2,000 per child can be received tax free.
+Dividends of up to £2,000 per annum per child can be received tax free.

 - Trusts – Can be useful for holding investments for children until a specified age, whilst keeping the income under the control of the trustees.
 Although the trust will pay tax itself, any money paid out comes with a tax credit attached, potentially creating a repayment for the child (but note that the £100 rule still applies where parents settle funds).